THE WIESBADEN ("GIANT") CODEX

 The Wiesbaden ("Giant") Codex

 The Wiesbaden Codex (“Riesencodex“, or “chain codex”), is the most significant legacy of Hildegard of Bingen (1097/8-1179).
-This is not only because of its great scale (481 fols. long, whilst measuring 46x30 cm, and weighing 15 kg) – very unusual for mediaeval manuscripts – but also because it has become for many “the relic and icon of her spirit” (Embach p.
+Not only on account because of its enormous scale (481 folios., whilst measuring 46x30 cm, and weighing 15 kg) – very unusual for mediaeval manuscripts – but also because it has become for many “the relic and icon of her spirit” (Embach p.
 57) through the centuries.
 Another reason is the underlying concept, unheard of at the time, of a “definitive edition” of Hildegard’s writings.

 The Codex contains